Bioprotocols/labop/README.md

 # API

-To use PAML in your client application:
+To use PAML in your client application, go to the root directory of the project repository:
 ```
 import paml
 ```